stac-utils/stac-check/README.md

   --pydantic               Use stac-pydantic for enhanced validation with Pydantic models.
   --verbose                Show verbose error messages.
   -o, --output FILE        Save output to the specified file.
+  --fast                   Use FastJSONSchema for high-speed validation.
+Skips best
+                           practices and geometry checks for maximum performance.
   --item-collection        Validate item collection response.
 Can be combined with
                            --pages.
 Defaults to one page.
   --collections            Validate collections endpoint response.
 Can be combined with